sakshamsaxenaaa/sakshamsaxenaaa/README.md

 I am currently focusing on acquiring advanced skills in Full Stack Development and AI & ML.
 My learning goals include:

 - Exploring state-of-the-art AI & ML models and algorithms
-- Implementing AI & ML solutions to solve real-world problems
+- Implementing advance skills of webDevelopment to create appealing websites
 - Building complex and scalable web applications
-- Enhancing my understanding of cloud technologies and deployment
+- Enhancing my understanding of deployment

 ## How I Use GitHub